Mom's Best Recipes

 Storage Tips

-Store: Cool chicken completely, then refrigerate in an airtight container for up to 4 days.
+Refrigerate: Store cooked chicken in an airtight container for up to 4 days.
+Keep sauce separate so it stays thick and scoopable.

-Freeze: Freeze cooked chicken in a freezer bag up to 2 months.
-Thaw overnight in the fridge and re-crisp in a hot pan.
+Freeze: Freeze cooked chicken (no sauce) for up to 2 months.
+Thaw overnight in the fridge, then reheat in a hot skillet or 400°F oven until steaming hot.

 Common Questions